Maurits319/Cog-Modelling-A1/README.md

 ## Cognitive Modeling Project README

 ## Description
-Welcome to the Reinforcement Learning with Bandits project!
-This project focuses on simulating and analyzing different types of multi-armed bandit problems using reinforcement learning techniques.
-Specifically, it includes binomial and Gaussian reward structures with both fixed and dynamic (walking) reward probabilities or means.
-The project also implements a Softmax-weighted average agent to solve these bandit problems.
+Welcome to the Cognitive Modeling Project!
+This project is designed to simulate and fit behavioral data from sensory discrimination tasks using three different models (Model 0, Model A, and Model B).

 Installation
 To get started with the Cognitive Modeling Project, follow these installation steps: